Fluid-Dynamics-Of-Energy-Systems-Team/RANS_pipe/README.md

 * Nagano & Kim (1988) [[7]](#5)

 ## To Do
+* fix the dissipation bc for the Deng model and the NK model
 * Convert the v2f model to a non-equidistant grid
 * Write out residuals
 * Restart with the turbulent diffusivity variables interpolated